 Patience and Persistence

 This is not a new recipe, in fact, I’ve been making it for over 10 years now, but it wasn’t until this past year that one of my kids started loving it.
-Elliott, who is now 13, never wanted to touch a bean but motivated to eat more vegetarian meals and his love for all things Tex-Mex, he decided to give this a go.
+My older son, who is now 13, never wanted to touch a bean but motivated to eat more vegetarian meals and his love for all things Tex-Mex, he decided to give this a go.

 It has now become one of his absolute favorite dinners, right up there with Panko-Crusted Cod Nuggets, Beef and Kale Tacos, and Turkey Bolognese.
 And now that he realizes beans aren’t so bad, he has started adding them to burritos and tacos too!